Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Subgraph complementation operation

-We describe the protocol for the setting of no noise and deterministic Bell pair generation.
+We describe the subgraph complementation operation for the setting of no noise and deterministic Bell pair generation.
 This section will be followed by a discussion of $SC$ operations as part of our algorithm to distribute an arbitrary graph state.